ledwindra/codewars/README.md

 # About this Repository

+Hello, world!

 [Codewars](https://www.codewars.com/) is an educational community for computer programming.
-It is one of popular coding challenge platforms, and may be considered as one of the best -- at least according to this [Medium article](https://medium.com/coderbyte/the-10-best-coding-challenge-websites-for-2018-12b57645b654).
 It provides quizzes on many programming languages.

-This repository aims to share my solutions for Codewars' coding challenges in Python 3.x.
+I aim to share my solutions mainly currently using Python 3.x.
 No third party modules required.
 For each challenge in each kyu, I provide unittest.
 Note that they are not the best solutions ever made.

-Inputs are welcome, you can send me an [email](mailto:lukman.edwindra@gmail.com).
+See my public profile [here](https://www.codewars.com/users/lukmanedwindra)

 ## Clone
 ```